packertemplate/alpine-go16/README.md

 ## compile

-you can udpate the `compile.json` to allow packer sun scripts, compile a project, and then download.
+you can udpate the `compile.json` to allow packer run scripts, compile a project, and then download the generated files.

 ie